Hemicordulia smithii: Description

-Procordulia smithii has globe-like eyes that touch and dominate the head.
-In males, the eyes are green with slight iridescence, while the female eyes are brown with no iridescence.
-P. smithii has eyes which are very capable of detecting movement and change, with abilities of radar-like senses.
+Hemicordulia smithii has large, globe-like compound eyes that meet at the top of the head.
+In males the eyes are green with a slight iridescence, while in females they are brown and lack iridescence.
+The species’ eyes are highly sensitive to movement and changes in light, giving it rapid, radar-like visual responses.

-Procordulia smithii has a long, tubular abdomen that is slightly flattened and black or dark brown.
-Rowe describes that the intersegmental membranes of the abdomen "often appear bright pale-yellow, producing the appearance of narrow, illuminated, widely separated transverse stripes down the abdomen when the species is in flight."
+The abdomen is long, tubular, and slightly flattened, usually black or dark brown in colour.
+Rowe (1987) noted that the intersegmental membranes “often appear bright pale-yellow, producing the appearance of narrow, illuminated, widely separated transverse stripes down the abdomen when the species is in flight.”

-P. smithii has spiny, thin legs that have the ability to capture prey and carry it distances whilst flying.
-Norberg (1972) discusses the ample wing flexibility of P. smithii due to a nodus which is like a slight bend halfway in the wing.
-During flight, the wing can flex and bend around the nodus.
-The wing's pterostigma aids in stabilising the wing.
-P. smithii is typically 46–50 mm in length.
-Rowe notes that legs found closer to the body are brown in colour, whereas the legs further away from the body are black.
-Rowe also comments that taxa found in the Chatham Islands have been found to have colouring variations from mainland species.
+The legs are thin and spiny, adapted for seizing prey and carrying it while in flight.
+Norberg (1972) described the wings as having considerable flexibility due to the presence of the nodus, a structural bend located roughly halfway along the wing, which allows the wing to flex during flight.
+The pterostigma assists in stabilising the wing.
+Hemicordulia smithii typically measures 46–50 mm in length.
+Rowe (1987) recorded that legs closer to the body tend to be brown, whereas those further out are black.
+Specimens from the Chatham Islands have been reported to show colour variations compared with mainland individuals.